mosguinz/csc648-04-fall24-team02/development.md

 #### Install pre-commit to run automatically

 > [!IMPORTANT]
-> This step requires the dependencies for the backend to be installed, using `uv sync`.
+> This step requires the dependencies for the backend to be installed.
+You need to be in the `backend/` folder to continue this setup.

 pre-commit is already part of the dependencies of the project.
 From the `backend/` folder, you can simply install the pre-commit hook with: